hlr lookup

 Mobile Number Portability:

 A subscriber receives a new sim card as part of the porting process.
-To request number portability, need to send an SMS to the original mobile operator for porting request from the original sim card.
+To request number portability, you need to send an SMS to the original mobile operator for porting request from the original sim card.
 The entire procedure usually takes two to three days.
 The older sim card is deactivated after completion, and the newer one is activated.

-What is the MNP database and how useful for HLR lookup?
+What is the MNP database, and how useful for HLR lookup?

 Every country has an MNP database (DB) that binds a mobile phone number to the appropriate service provider.
 It allows calls and SMS traffic to be routed to the correct destination.
 The database is accessible to all mobile operators.
 When an application requests an HLR lookup, the MNP DB is queried to obtain the serving HLR for the MSISDN.